bryanlockwald/rgcookbook/README.md

 ## About this fork

 This is a fork of [wch/rgcookbook](https://github.com/wch/rgcookbook) that converts the source from R Markdown / bookdown to Quarto.
-Specifically:

 - All `.Rmd` files have been renamed to `.qmd`
 - Cross-references use Quarto syntax (`@fig-*`, `@tbl-*`, `@sec-*`) instead of bookdown's `\@ref()` syntax